bachya/aioambient/README.md

 from aiohttp import ClientSession

-from aioambient import Client
+from aioambient import Websocket

 async def main() -> None:
-    """Create the aiohttp session and run the example.""" async with ClientSession() as session:
+    """Create the aiohttp session and run the example.""" websocket = Websocket("<YOUR API KEY>", "<YOUR APPLICATION KEY>")

+    # Note that you can watch multiple API keys at once:
-        client = Client("<YOUR API KEY>", "<YOUR APPLICATION KEY>", session=session)
+    websocket = Websocket(["<API KEY 1>", "<API KEY 2>"], "<YOUR APPLICATION KEY>")

     # Define a method that should be fired when the websocket client
     # connects:
     def connect_method():
         """Print a simple "hello" message."""
         print("Client has connected to the websocket")

-        client.websocket.on_connect(connect_method)
+    websocket.on_connect(connect_method)

     # Alternatively, define a coroutine handler:
     async def connect_coroutine():
         """Waits for 3 seconds, then print a simple "hello" message.""" await asyncio.sleep(3)
         print("Client has connected to the websocket")

-        client.websocket.async_on_connect(connect_coroutine)
+    websocket.async_on_connect(connect_coroutine)

     # Define a method that should be run upon subscribing to the Ambient
     # Weather cloud:
     def subscribed_method(data):
         """Print the data received upon subscribing."""
         print(f"Subscription data received: {data}")

-        client.websocket.on_subscribed(subscribed_method)
+    websocket.on_subscribed(subscribed_method)

     # Alternatively, define a coroutine handler:
     async def subscribed_coroutine(data):
         """Waits for 3 seconds, then print the incoming data.""" await asyncio.sleep(3)
         print(f"Subscription data received: {data}")

-        client.websocket.async_on_subscribed(subscribed_coroutine)
+    websocket.async_on_subscribed(subscribed_coroutine)

     # Define a method that should be run upon receiving data:
     def data_method(data):
         """Print the data received."""
         print(f"Data received: {data}")

-        client.websocket.on_data(data_method)
+    websocket.on_data(data_method)

     # Alternatively, define a coroutine handler:
     async def data_coroutine(data):
         """Wait for 3 seconds, then print the data received.""" await asyncio.sleep(3)
         print(f"Data received: {data}")

-        client.websocket.async_on_data(data_coroutine)
+    websocket.async_on_data(data_coroutine)

     # Define a method that should be run when the websocket client
     # disconnects:
     def disconnect_method(data):
         """Print a simple "goodbye" message."""
         print("Client has disconnected from the websocket")

-        client.websocket.on_disconnect(disconnect_method)
+    websocket.on_disconnect(disconnect_method)

     # Alternatively, define a coroutine handler:
     async def disconnect_coroutine(data):
         """Wait for 3 seconds, then print a simple "goodbye" message.""" await asyncio.sleep(3)
         print("Client has disconnected from the websocket")

-        client.websocket.async_on_disconnect(disconnect_coroutine)
+    websocket.async_on_disconnect(disconnect_coroutine)

     # Connect to the websocket:
-        await client.websocket.connect()
+    await websocket.connect()

     # At any point, disconnect from the websocket:
-        await client.websocket.disconnect()
+    await websocket.disconnect()

 asyncio.run(main())